arduino/help-center-content/content/Software Support/PLC IDE/Identify-the-serial-ports-of-your-PLC-device.md

 ---
-title: "Identify the serial port of your PLC device"
+title: "Identify the serial ports of your PLC device"
 id: 16724283965596
 ---